-- 4. Disputes specifically excluded in this Article or other Articles of this agreement from the grievance and arbitration procedure shall not be construed as within the purview of this Article.
+- 3. Discipline subject to the grievance procedure is defined as an employee's written reprimand, suspension, involuntary termination from County service, or a grievable corrective action as defined in paragraph 1 of this Section.
+It will not include matters over which the Nevada Equal Rights Commission has jurisdiction. - 4.
+Disputes specifically excluded in this Article or other Articles of this agreement from the grievance and arbitration procedure shall not be construed as within the purview of this Article.
 The grievance and arbitration procedures and timelines are outlined in Section 2 of this Article. - 5.
 No employee who has satisfactorily completed probation may be disciplined without just cause.
 Just cause may include, but not be limited to: - a.
-Violation of the criminal laws, or ordinances, of the cities, counties, or the State of Nevada or of any other state, or the United States, the violation of which is considered a crime: - Violation of written County or departmental rules and regulations that do not conflict with the terms of this agreement and have been properly approved; - c.
+Violation of the criminal laws, or ordinances, of the cities, counties, or the State of Nevada or of any other state, or the United States, the violation of which is considered a crime; - Violation of written County or departmental rules and regulations that do not conflict with the terms of this agreement and have been properly approved; - c.
 Solicitation of the public for money, goods or services which has not been approved in accordance with established procedures; - d.
 Acceptance of any reward, gift or other form of remuneration in addition to regular compensation for work related duties, which has not been approved in accordance with established procedures; - e.
-Unsatisfactory performance, unprofessional conduct, inappropriate conduct, repeated incompetency, repeated inefficiency, repeated carelessness, abuse of sick leave, neglect of duties, unexplained absence from duty, malfeasance, misfeasance, misconduct, conduct unbecoming an employee, insubordination, or acts or evidence of moral turpitude. - 6.
+Unsatisfactory performance, unprofessional conduct, inappropriate conduct, repeated incompetency, repeated inefficiency, repeated carelessness, abuse of sick leave, neglect of duties, unexplained absence from duty, malfeasance, misfeasance, misconduct, conduct unbecoming an employee, insubordination, or acts or evidence of moral turpitude.
+Employees who excessively use inappropriate internet sites and/or pornographic (not involving minors) sites using the County assigned computer will automatically be placed on a Last Chance Agreement.
+Employees who use sites containing or related to pornography involving minors using the County assigned computer will be automatically terminated and will be referred for possible criminal prosecution.
+Prior to applying the previous level of discipline, the department shall comply with NRS 289. - 6.
 Upon written request by the employee to the Clark County Human Resources Director or designee, the record of a Documented Oral Warning shall be removed from all files (County, Department, Division) six (6) months from the date of issuance if no further discipline for similar offenses ensues.
-The record of an Admonishment shall be removed from all files (County, Department) twelve (12) months from the date of issuance if no further discipline for similar offenses ensues.
+The record of an admonishment shall be removed from all files (County, Department, Division) twelve (12) months from the date of issuance if no further discipline for similar offenses ensues.
 The record of a Written Reprimand shall be removed from all files (County, Department, Division) eighteen (18) months from the date of issuance if no further discipline for similar offenses ensues.
 All documents will be returned to the employee.
-Suspensions, involuntary demotions, administrative leave without pay and terminations are part of an employee's permanent file and shall not be subject to removal.
+Suspensions, Administrative Leave Without Pay and Terminations are part of an employee's permanent file and shall not be subject to removal.
 Any employee that receives a Suspension at any level is automatically disabled from receiving their next scheduled merit increase.